The latest work dynamics companies need to adapt to as soon as possible

 Current labor models and project development methodologies favor collaboration.
 Companies must have offer open workspaces that allow for the development of strong group dynamics.
 However, they cannot overlook the need for individual environments, where employees can isolate themselves from distraction.

 Given the high volume of information they manage on both a social and professional level every day, it is no wonder that employees can quickly get distracted.
 Naturally, their productivity deteriorates as a result.
 Employees need to find a balance between moments of hyperconnectivity with digital disconnection.
 New workplaces are merging design, selection of building materials and acoustics to encourage concentration and avoid interruptions or distractions.
+Work teams.

 Remote work or home office: tearing down traditional ideas about employment